cloud-gov/cg-site/_docs/ops/contingency-plan.md

 The Cloud Operations team assesses the situation and works to recover the system.
 See the list of [external dependencies](#external-dependencies) for procedures for recovery from problems with external services.

+cloud.gov maintains certain recovery scenarios in our internal [contingency plan runbook](https://github.com/cloud-gov/internal-docs/blob/main/docs/runbooks/Platform/contingency.md) since details are sensitive, or not of sufficient interest to an outside audience.
+These include:

+* Recovery from loss of an availability zone
+* Restoring leadership credentials
+* Restoring jumpboxes
+* Continuity of Operations (CoOp)

 If this is also a security incident, the IC and Cloud Operations also follow the security incident [assessment]({{ site.baseurl }}{% link _docs/ops/security-ir.md %}#initiate) and [remediation]({{ site.baseurl }}{% link _docs/ops/security-ir.md %}#remediate) processes.

 If the IC assesses that the overall response process is likely to last longer than 3 hours, the IC should organize shifts so that each responder works on response for no longer than 3 hours at a time, including handing off their own responsibility to a new IC after 3 hours.